- About ME

 Manufacturing Systems Concentration

 The cross-disciplinary Manufacturing Systems Concentration (MSC) in Mechanical Engineering allows students to take both free electives and advanced technical electives that lead to the MSC being added to the BSE degree.
 This concentration is open to undergraduates pursuing a degree in the Mechanical Engineering department.
 The MSC focuses on a systems level approach to manufacturing and design for future requirements; it may also increase employment opportunities in the manufacturing sector.

 The concentration consists of at least 13 credit hours of coursework in manufacturing related areas; specifically, three concentration core courses for 8 hours and two elective courses for 5-6 hours.
-For more information, contact the peer or academic advisors in the Academic Services Office, or Professor Elijah Kannatey-Asibu (firstname.lastname@example.org).
+For more information, contact the advisors in the Academic Services Office, or Professor Elijah Kannatey-Asibu (firstname.lastname@example.org).